nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `SalesPunch` and the **Actor** is the `user`, unless specified otherwise)

 **Use case: Add a person**

 **MSS**

 1. User adds a person
-2. AddressBook adds the person to contact list
+2. SalesPunch adds the person to contact list

     Use case ends.

 **Extensions**

 - 1a.
-AddressBook detects an error in the entered data.
+SalesPunch detects an error in the entered data.

   - 1a1.
-AddressBook requests for the correct data.
+SalesPunch requests for the correct data.
   - 1a2.
 User enters new data.
   - Steps 1a1-1a2 are repeated until the data entered is correct.
   - Use case resumes from step 2.